needle-mirror/com.unity.toonshader/Documentation~/Basic.md

 # Three Color Map and Control Map Settings

-**Three Color Map and Control Map Settings** provide basic cell shading settings in the **Unity Toon Shader**.
-These settings allow you to control the rendering of light and shadow areas independent from the actual light color.
-UTS allows detailed control whether the directional light color effects on materials.
-Please refer to [Scene Light Effectiveness Settings](SceneLight.md).
+**Three Color Map and Control Map Settings** provide basic cel-shading settings in the **Unity Toon Shader**.
+These settings allow you to control the rendering of light and shadow areas independently from the actual light color.
+UTS provides detailed control over whether the directional light color affects materials.
+Please refer to [Scene Light Effectiveness Settings](SceneLight.md) for more information.

 * [Three Basic Color Maps](#Three-basic-color-maps)
   * [Base Map](#base-map)